Skip to content

 You can tax your car without having the actual insurance document to hand, but you still need to have car insurance.
 In Northern Ireland, you’ll need the insurance document or cover note if you pay for your car tax at the post office.

-The DVLA’s Motor Insurance Database automatically knows if a car is insured and has an MOT.
-This information will be used when you tax your car either online or at a post office.
+The Motor Insurers’ Bureau (MIB) Motor Insurance Database automatically knows if a car is insured or not.
+This information will be used when you tax your car, either online or at a post office.

-The only time you don’t need to tax or insure your car is if you declare it off the road and make a Statutory Off Road Notification (SORN).
+The only time you don’t need to tax or insure your car is if you declare it off the road by making a Statutory Off Road Notification (SORN).
 This means you can’t drive or park your uninsured car on a public road, and it must be kept in a garage or on private land.

 What is car tax?

-You can find more in our handy guide to car tax bands.
+You can find more on all this in our handy guide to car tax bands.

 What is car insurance?

-The law is very clear.
-If you drive a car, you must have car insurance.
-The absolute minimum required by law is third party insurance.
+The absolute minimum required by law is third-party car insurance.
 This covers you for any injuries you cause to other people and damage you cause to their car and property.
 It won’t cover the cost of repairs to your own vehicle.

-Check out all the levels of cover available in our guide to the different types of car insurance.
+Check out the different the levels of cover available in our guide to the different types of car insurance.

 Can I drive my car home if I’ve just bought it?

-Yes, but you need to tax it in your name before setting off.
-Road tax is not automatically transferred from the old owner to the new owner when you buy the car.
+Yes, but first you need to tax it in your name.
+Road tax is not automatically transferred from the old owner to the new owner when you buy a car.

 What do I need to tax my car?

-You can tax your car instantly online or go to a post office in person.
+You can tax your car instantly online or do it at a post office in person.

 Online